-Google Search Tips
+Google Search Tips and Tricks

-There are many ways to use Google search to find information, but a dedicated blogger needs to know which ones are likely to help him get the information he needs.
+4There are many ways to use Google search to find information, but a dedicated blogger needs to know which ones are likely to help him get the information he needs.

-For basic tips and tricks using Google the Google’s tips and tricks pdf is as good a place to start as anywhere.
-But I was a bit surprised to find how little it actually tells you, OK it shows you how to find exact phrases, how to screen out unwanted results using a – symbol and a few other helpful modifiers.
+OK it shows you how to find exact phrases, how to screen out unwanted results using a – symbol and a few other helpful modifiers.
 But if you are blogging and looking for ways to suss out the competition and find long tailed keywords that are highly audience targeted, then it doesn’t really help.
-So if you want some Google search tips and tricks that might help, then read on.

 If you enter a search phrase into the inquiry box such as Google search tips and tricks with no limiters you are likely to get around 512 million sites returned.
-Not very helpful really because you are getting results for every word in the phrase.

 Now here is another step you can take, type in allintitle:”Google search tips and tricks” and you will see that the competition for the exact phrase in the title of a blog or website is only around 200.
 Which means that if you place this phrase in the title of your blog post or on one of your websites you will only be fighting against 200 plus other sites.
-I think you can see that this is quite useful to know.
+I think you will realize that this is quite useful to know.

 So what about finding out about the quality of the websites you are up against, pretty easy really.
 If you have the Google toolbar plugin on your browser and have included page rank as an option, then all you need to do is click on the first result and find out what their page rank is.
-Its also a good idea to click on the last result on the first page to see what that is.
-I can say that at the time of writing the results ranged from PR3 as the first result to PR0 as the last result.
-Logically then if your post or website is ranked PR1 or higher then you really should be on the first page of Google if your title includes that exact phrase.
+It’s also a good idea to click on the last result on the first page to see what that is.

 Finding Long Tail Keywords

-First of all, what the hell is a long tailed keyword?
+First of all, what exactly is a long tailed keyword?
 The term comes from statistics and refers to ‘long tail distribution’ in for example a supply and demand chart.
 The head of the curve sits in the high demand and high supply region of the graph and in keyword terms is where a single word keyword would sit.

 At the other end of the curve is the long tail which sits in the low demand and low supply region of the graph.
 In terms of keywords it is where keyword phrases with 4 or more words in the phrase would sit.
 The significance of this being that there is: -